RadeonOpenCompute/ROCm_Documentation/ROCm_Tools/ROCm-Tools.rst

 ::

-   // A marker created by given ASCII massage void roctxMark(const char* message);
+   // A marker created by given ASCII message void roctxMark(const char* message);

    // Returns the 0 based level of a nested range being started by given message associated to this range.